themefisher/meghna-hugo/exampleSite/content/english/lectures/a-comparative-study-of-sanskrit-and-greek-poetics.md

 title = "A Comparative Study of Sanskrit and Greek Poetics"

 +++
-Check out the lecture here
+Check out the recorded lecture here

 {{< youtube xncvQ4dZ9MU >}}